 Combinations

 However, the component patterns more commonly alternate in form.
-For example, a flat followed by a triangle is a more typical type of double three, as illustrated in Figure 3.
+For example, a flat followed by a triangle is a more typical type of double three, as illustrated in Figure 2.

-A flat followed by a zigzag is another example, as shown in Figure 4.
+A flat followed by a zigzag is another example, as shown in Figure 3.
 Naturally, since the figures in this section depict corrections in bull markets, they need only be inverted to observe them as upward corrections in bear markets.

 Characteristics of Combinations

 For the most part, a combination is horizontal in character.
 Elliott indicated that the entire formation could slant against the larger trend, although we have never found this to be the case.
 One reason is that there never appears to be more than one zigzag in a combination.
 Neither is there more than one triangle.
 Recall that triangles occurring alone precede the final movement of a larger trend.
-Combinations appear to recognize this character and sport triangles only as the final wave in a double or triple three.

 Although different in that their angle of trend is sharper than the sideways trend of combinations (see the guideline of alternation), double and triple zigzags can be characterized as non-horizontal combinations, as Elliott seemed to suggest in Nature’s Law.
-But double and triple threes are different from double and triple zigzags not only in their angle but in their goal.
+But double threes are different from double and triple zigzags not only in their angle but in their goal.
 In a double or triple zigzag, the first zigzag is rarely large enough to constitute an adequate price correction of the preceding wave.
 The doubling or tripling of the initial form is usually necessary to create an adequately sized price retracement.
 In a combination, however, the first simple pattern often constitutes an adequate price correction.
-The doubling or tripling appears to occur mainly to extend the duration of the corrective process after price targets have been substantially met.
+The doubling appears to occur mainly to extend the duration of the corrective process after price targets have been substantially met.
 Sometimes additional time is needed to reach a channel line or achieve a stronger kinship with the other correction in an impulse.
 As the consolidation continues, the attendant psychology and fundamentals extend their trends accordingly.

 “So wait… I can really learn to predict the markets?”